mike-bourgeous/myhd/README.md

 i2c-dev, i2c-algo-bit, and tl880.ko kernel modules, then run i2cdetect for each
 bus displayed in the kernel message log (each card has a different number of buses).
-If you have any output beside all XX's, note the address and bus number, and run i2cdump [bus] [address].
+If you have any output beside all XX's, note the address and bus number, and run i2cdump \[bus\] \[address\].
 For example, the NXT2000 on the MyHD has address 0x14 on bus 1, so i2cdetect 1 shows a response from address 0xa, and i2cdump 1 0xa shows the registers of the NXT2000.

-Still needed:
+#### Still needed:

-Someone with PCI DMA experience.
+- Someone with PCI DMA experience.

-Someone who can figure out how to use WinDBG to peer into the Windows drivers.
+- Someone who can figure out how to use WinDBG to peer into the Windows drivers.

-Lots and lots of time.
+- Lots and lots of time.

-vim: tw=80